gliff-ai/support/README.md

 Initially you will need to install [Ruby <2.7](https://www.ruby-lang.org/en/documentation/installation/) and [bundler](https://bundler.io/) with `gem install bundler`.

-Run `bundle config set --local path 'vendor/bundle'` to make the bundle install everything locally (so no sudo is required) and install dependenies locally with `bundle install` and npm dependencies for lint and format with `npm i`.
+Run `bundle config set --local path 'vendor/bundle'` to make the bundle install everything locally (so no sudo is required) and install dependenies locally with `bundle install` and npm dependencies for lint and format with `npm i --include=dev`.

 ## Development